 Punch down the risen dough a few times to release some of the gas that formed.
 On a clean, unfloured surface, remove the dough from the bowl.
 Using a bench scraper, divide the dough into pieces weighing about 113g each.

-Securely cover the bagels.
+Securely cover the bagels with plastic wrap.
 Allow dough to proof overnight in the refrigerator for 12 - 18 hours.

 Fill a large dutch oven about halfway full with lukewarm water.
 Remove the bagels from the refrigerator.
 They will have puffed up slightly overnight.
 To test that the bagels have proofed long enough, gently place the bagel on the lukewarm water.
 If it floats, the bagels are ready to go.
 Pat the bagel dry and return it back to the covered baking sheets until the water begins to boil.
 If it sinks, the dough needs more time to proof.
 Remove baking sheets from the refrigerator and allow the bagels to sit at room temperature, still covered, until they float.
 Check every 15 minutes until they float.